Skip to main content

 A complete guide to Additional Living Expenses (ALE) coverage — what qualifies, what does not, how long benefits last, and how insurers try to cut them short.

-When the Bank Overbids at Foreclosure: How a Full Credit Bid Can Save Your Insurance Claim
+When a Full Credit Bid Saves Your Insurance Claim

-If your lender makes a full credit bid at a California foreclosure sale, the lender may have extinguished its own right to your insurance proceeds.
-Established law, key cases, and the loan workout strategy.
+If your lender makes a full credit bid at a California foreclosure sale, it may have extinguished its right to your insurance proceeds.
+The cases and strategy.

-How insurance companies use outdated Xactimate price lists to systematically underpay claims.
-Learn where to find the price list date, why it matters, and how to challenge an estimate built on stale pricing data.
+How insurers use outdated Xactimate price lists to systematically underpay claims.
+Where to find the date, why it matters, and how to challenge stale pricing.